New Unified School Council: New School Inspirations: The Rousseau Institute, Montessori, Freinet and Decroly

-Many Catalan pedagogues studied at the Jean-Jacques Rousseau Institute in Geneva, which had a considerable influence on the modernization of the school system.
+Many Catalan pedagogues had studied at the Jean-Jacques Rousseau Institute in Geneva, which had a considerable influence on the modernisation of the school system.
 This institute was not only inspired by the philosophical work of Jean-Jacques Rousseau, but also by the scientific psychology of Édouard Claparède, Pierre Bovet, Jean Piaget, Mina Audemars and Louise Lafendel.
-The Escola Nova was inspired by three then modern education methods: Montessori, Freinet and Decroly, which all wanted to replace traditional teaching, such as "one size fits all", authoritarian and ex cathedra education, with an active, interactive, social and more fun approach that applied the principles of developmental psychology:
+The Escola Nova was inspired by three then modern education methods: Montessori, Freinet and Decroly, which all wanted to replace traditional teaching, such as "one size fits all", authoritarian and ex cathedra education, with an active, interactive, social and more enjoyable approach that applied the principles of developmental psychology: